pubmania/a_diabetics_journal/docs/Recipes/00-prepare-to-beat.md

 -   Cashews
 -   Pistachios
 -   Extra mature cheddar cheese slices

+	---

+	??? warning "Beware"
+		Make sure to read nutrition info on the back.
+Carb content should be less than 0.6g.
+Usually it's about 0.1g for extra mature cheddar cheese.

 -   :green_heart: Extra mature cheddar cheese

 	---

-	??? warning "Caution"
+	??? warning "Beware"
-		Make sure to read ingredienst on the back.
-Carb content should be less than 0.6g usually about 0.1g for extra mature cheddar cheese
+		Make sure to read nutrition info on the back.
+Carb content should be less than 0.6g.
+Usually it's about 0.1g for extra mature cheddar cheese.

 -   :green_heart: [Frozen Chopped Celeriac](https://kutt.it/chopped_celeriac){target=_blank}

 	---

 	???
-Tip
+Info
 		We are only able to get it at Waitrose

 -   :green_heart: Clarified Butter (Ghee)